 In 2013, at the time of announcing the more transparent jury rules for 2014, the then Executive Supervisor Jon Ola Sand was asked if the points per jury member would therefore be revealed for previous years.
 He responded:

 “No, the rule changes are for the 2014 Eurovision Song Contest.
 According to the rules for the previous years, this is not an option.”

-We suspect this is also the reason why the overall jury and televote split totals for 2013 can’t be released — it simply wasn’t allowed for in the rules for Eurovision 2013.
+This is likely to also be the reason why the overall jury and televote split totals for 2013 can’t be released — it simply wasn’t allowed for in the rules for Eurovision 2013.

-One thing’s for sure — if the full split results for Eurovision 2013 are ever released, there will be a lot of fans and Eurovision academics happy that they can complete the one rogue column in their spreadsheets.
+One thing’s for sure — if the full split results for Eurovision 2013 are ever released, there will be a lot of fans and Eurovision academics happy that they can fill the one empty column in their spreadsheets.

 What do you think?
 Should the EBU release the full split results from Eurovision 2013?
 Do you like analysing Eurovision data?
 Tell us your thoughts below!